-A 2015 study that Musgrave co-authored found that women more frequently reported negative reactions to St. John’s Wort, a supplement that some research suggests may help ease depression.
+A 2015 study that Ian Musgrave, Phd. of University of Adelaide co-authored found that women more frequently reported negative reactions to St. John’s Wort, a supplement that some research suggests may help ease depression.

 1. Birth Control

-St. John’s Wort can interfere with the effectiveness of oral contraceptives, says Musgrove.
-Other herbs, including vitex, dong quai, black cohosh and red clover may help manage symptoms related to menstruation and menopause, for example, because they can influence levels of female hormones like estrogen, says Chillemi.
+St. John’s Wort can interfere with the effectiveness of oral contraceptives, says Musgrave.
+Other herbs, including Vitex, Black cohosh and Red clover may help manage symptoms related to menstruation and menopause, for example, because they can influence levels of female hormones like estrogen, according to a 2017 review of effective herbal medicines.
 For that same reason, they should generally be avoided by women using hormonal birth control methods because the herbs may make them less effective.

 “The FDA urges pregnant women not to take any herbal products without talking to their health care provider first,” says Chillemi, and they should also seek guidance from an experienced herbalist or other professional familiar with herbal medicine.
 “Herbs may contain substances that can cause miscarriage, premature birth, uterine contractions or injury to the fetus,” she says.

-Certain culinary herbs, such as rosemary, garlic, sage, ginger and turmeric are safe to use in foods in the amounts normally used for cooking, but might be unsafe in large, concentrated doses during pregnancy.
 Sprinkling herbs in your cooking is still safe.
-Other herbs used medicinally, however, are likely to be unsafe to use during pregnancy or breastfeeding, or if at higher risk of hormone-related cancers: saw palmetto, dong quai and goldenseal (only a risk for pregnancy and breastfeeding)
+Other herbs used medicinally, however, are likely to be unsafe to use during pregnancy or breastfeeding, or if at higher risk of hormone-related cancers: saw palmetto, dong quai and goldenseal (only a risk for pregnancy and breastfeeding).
+Certain culinary herbs, such as rosemary, garlic, sage, ginger, and turmeric are safe to use in foods in the amounts normally used for cooking, but might be unsafe in large, concentrated doses during pregnancy.

 The National Center for Complementary and Integrative Health offers a comprehensive resource of safety information and other data on various supplements.
 “Always tell your medical practitioner of your herbal medicine use to ensure you are not taking them with drugs that could potentially interact, and so that side effects can be monitored,” he adds.